 Hi Camp Families & Staff,

-Since we have more time to spend together (virtually) and with our families at home during this pandemic, it’s a great chance for us to focus on small acts of kindness we can do to bring positive changes to the world.
+With the holidays quickly approaching, it’s a great chance for us to focus on small acts of kindness we can do to bring positive changes to the world.
 Did you know that people around the world celebrate kindness on November 13?
 It’s World Kindness Day!

 And, for those of you who would like to make kindness a focus for longer than just a day, how about practicing kindness for the next 30 days?